antor44/livestream_video/README.md

 ```

 4. Download some models and compile whisper-cpp following the instructions provided in the documentation at https://github.com/ggerganov/whisper.cpp

-5. If you encounter an "Illegal instruction: 4" error during compilation, you can resolve it by deleting line 67 "CFLAGS += -mf16c" in the Makefile.
+.
+If you encounter an "Illegal instruction: 4" error during compilation, you can resolve it by deleting line 67 "CFLAGS += -mf16c" in the Makefile.

+5. playlist4whisper.py, livestream_video.sh, and the default playlist_xxx.m3u files must be located in the same directory as whisper-cpp.

 6. Finally, you can run the GUI by executing the following command in the terminal: